inchworms/inchworms/_posts/2013-07-24-sorting-filing.md

 Our routing_spec.rb document was getting rather long and confusing.
 Scrolling up and down it hurt our brains, not to mention had us inserting new tests into wrong contexts.

-So we broke the file up into a bunch of seperate files based on contexts.
+So we broke the file up into a bunch of separate files based on contexts.
 Now our directory structure looks something like this:

 ![spec directory structure](/images/directoryStructure.png)